MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 All of the cryptic syntax such as square and angle brackets in the syntax section means something but will be covered in Appendix A of this book.
 While important, learning what the cryptic syntax is often difficult to retain for someone who is new to PowerShell and may not use it everyday.

+For more information to better understand the cryptic syntax, see [Appendix A][].

 For beginners, there's an easier way to figure out the same information except in plain language.

 When the **Full** parameter of `Get-Help` is specified, the entire help topic is returned.